TEENet-io/tee-dao-key-management-client/README.md

-# TEE DAO Key Management Client
+# TEENet SDK

-A comprehensive TEENet distributed key management client library with multi-language support and distributed voting signature mechanism, including a complete local testing environment.
+A comprehensive TEENet sdk library with multi-language support and distributed voting signature mechanism, including a complete local testing environment.

 > **⚠️ Breaking Change in v2.0**: New unified `Sign()` API replaces `SignWithAppID` and `VotingSign` methods.
 Target app IDs and required votes are now automatically fetched from server configuration.
 See [Latest Updates](#-latest-updates-v20) for details.